Pakistan: Conspiracy theories hamper COVID vaccine drive | DW | 12.03.2021

 Salman, who drives a cab in Karachi, told DW he doesn't trust the vaccine.
 The mass vaccination drive could be an attempt by global powers to spy on the world population, he said.
 He is also concerned about the vaccine's side-effects.

 "Who knows what the vaccine can do to our bodies?
-It may even alter our DNA," the 30-year-old said.
+It may even alter our DNA," the 30-year-old said of thedebunked claim.

-Some Pakistanis say the vaccine is "haram" (forbidden in Islam) and contains pig gelatin and human fetus tissues.
+Some Pakistanis say the vaccine is "haram" (forbidden in Islam) due to false claims it contains pig gelatin and human fetus tissues.

 The main source of misinformation about COVID vaccines is WhatsApp, which is used by 39% of the country's population.
 Unsubstantiated claims about vaccines are also circulating on YouTube and Facebook.

-Naila Tariq, a professor of pathology at Jinnah Postgraduate Medical Hospital in Karachi, says that the misinformation on social media poses a challenge to health officials to educate people about the vaccines.
+Naila Tariq, a professor of pathology at Jinnah Postgraduate Medical Hospital in Karachi, says the misinformation on social media poses a challenge to health officials in educating people about the vaccines.

 Pakistan so far has secured 17 million doses of the Oxford-AstraZeneca vaccine.
 The country has also approved China's Sinopharm and Russia's Sputnik V vaccines.